 Once you’ve practiced this, you can start looking at other breathing techniques, such as square breathing which is where you inhale for a count of five seconds, hold the breath for another five seconds, breathe out for five seconds and then repeat.

 Really pay attention to the sensations of the breath as it flows in through your nose and out through your mouth.
 Thoughts may well pop into your head as you do this and you should acknowledge them when they do, but don’t dwell on them – always bring your attention back to your breath.
 After a few rounds of this, check in with your body and your mind to see if you’re feeling calmer and less anxious.

-Once this is all over, get in touch with us here at Chester acupuncture clinic Mill Acupuncture to make an appointment, as this ancient Chinese technique is very effective at treating both stress and anxiety.
+Once this is all over, get in touch with us here a Mill Acupuncture to make an appointment.
+Chinese Medicine and associated techniques are very effective at treating both stress and anxiety.

 Visit the NHS website to find even more stress and anxiety-busting ideas.